Annealed almost periodic entropy: Conditioning on orbit patches

 \section{Conditioning on orbit patches}

-To reach Theorem~\ref{mainthm:LDP}, we first develop some auxiliary calculations about conditioning on grounded subsets of orbits in a random representation.
-These conditional probability calculations have natural expressions in terms of the Haar measures of various closed subgroups of unitary matrices.
-The underlying principles are very general, so we formulate them for random homomorphisms from $\G$ to an arbitrary compact group $G$ with a homogeneous space $X$.
-Quite possibly they have appeared in other works before, but I have not found a reference.
+This section develops some auxiliary calculations about conditioning on grounded subsets of orbits in a random representation.
+At this point the underlying principles are quite general, so we formulate them for random homomorphisms from $\G$ to an arbitrary compact metrizable group $G$ with a homogeneous space $X$.
+In Section~\ref{sec:random-Verb} we return to the special case of uniformly random AP sequences.

 Let $G$ be a compact metric group and let $m$ be its Haar probability measure.
 More generally, if $gK$ is any coset of a closed subgroup $K$ of $G$, let $m_{gK} = \delta_g \ast m_K$ be the translate of $m_K$ to that coset.